alexbielen/old-home/README.md

 # This Old Home 🏠

-Deprecated in favor of <link to home>
+Note: This is deprecated in favor of [Home](https://github.com/alexbielen/home).

 A reproducible, configurable, discoverable shell configuration.